 In 1980, Goldblum branched out into television, starring opposite Ben Vereen in the short-lived television detective comedy Tenspeed and Brown Shoe.
 As Brown Shoe, Goldblum played an uptight stockbroker trying to make it as a hardboiled private detective.
 Although the role may have given him greater recognition, the actor gained his first really favorable reviews playing a tabloid magazine reporter in The Big Chill (1983).
 This led to leading roles in such films as Into the Night (1985), where Goldblum played an aerospace engineer opposite Michelle Pfeiffer, and Silverado (also 1985), which cast him as a villainous gambler.
 In 1986, he had his first hit movie with David Cronenberg's terrifying sci-fi-horror film The Fly (1986), playing a driven scientist whose research turns him into a gruesome mutant.
 His co-star was his then-wife, Geena Davis, whom he met while they were on the set of the comedy-thriller Transylvania 6-5000 (1985).
 The couple divorced in the early '90s and Goldblum then embarked on a highly publicized relationship with actress Laura Dern that broke up in the mid-'90s.

 In 1989, Goldblum made a favorable transatlantic impression in the British romantic comedy The Tall Guy, playing a perpetually unemployed actor who is cast as the lead of a musical about the Elephant Man.
 He continued to work steadily throughout the subsequent decade, appearing in films of markedly varying quality.
 He found great success in Steven Spielberg's Jurassic Park, playing a mathematician in one of the decade's biggest blockbusters.
-He reprised his role for the film's 1997 sequel.
 In 1996, Goldblum again explored blockbuster territory with a leading role as a computer genius in Independence Day.
-He repeated his role from Jurassic Park in that film's sequel.
+He reprised his role from Jurassic Park in that film's sequel 1997 sequel, The Lost World: Jurassic Park.
 He starred opposite Eddie Murphy in the notorious bomb Holy Man.

 At the beginning of the next decade Goldblum worked primarily in independent films such as Burr Steers' debut Igby Goes Down, and playing the romantic and professional rival to Bill Murray in Wes Anderson's The Life Aquatic with Steve Zissou.
 In 2006 he scored a role in his most mainstream film in quite sometime as part of the impressive ensemble in Barry Levinson's satire Man of the Year.